The following Tax practice note provides comprehensive and up to date legal information covering:

-Revenue Scotland and the Welsh Revenue Authority have equivalent powers in relation to the devolved taxes.
+Revenue Scotland and the Welsh Revenue Authority have equivalent information powers in relation to the devolved taxes.

-HMRC also has powers to collect data from third-party data-holders, and these are described in Practice Note: HMRC data-gathering powers.
+HMRC has additional powers to collect data from third-party data-holders, and these are described in Practice Note: HMRC data-gathering powers.

 Wider-reaching powers are available to HMRC where fraud is suspected.
 For more details, see Practice Note: HMRC criminal investigations and dawn raids.

 HMRC may also exercise information powers in its anti-money laundering capacity.
 For more details, see Checklist: HMRC guidance under the Money Laundering Regulations 2017.

 The powers described in this Practice Note are provided by legislation.
 HMRC is also entitled to invite taxpayers to provide information voluntarily, outside the scope of its statutory powers, so long as it is made clear to taxpayers that they are under no legal obligation to provide that information.
 HMRC may rely on any information that is volunteered in this way.
 If HMRC attempts this approach but the taxpayer is unwilling to cooperate, it may then use its statutory powers.